 Alaska's Constitution provides the framework that has made our PFD program into what it is today, but some of the details governing it are in statute, not the Constitution.
 I believe that we have an obligation to follow the statutory law, or we need to change the law.
-We cannot continue to operate by ignoring statutes that are on the books.
+The PFD belongs to the people, and we cannot continue to operate by ignoring statutes that are on the books.
 Many people present the PFD and adequate funding for vital services debate as an either or proposition.
 This is a false dichotomoy.
 We can do both.
 There are more than two options.
-We need leadership that can see additional options for balancing our budget.
+We need leadership that can balance our budget without using the PFD.

 Travel and connectivity are of vital importance to Alaska.
 How do we get resources to market, provide opportunities for our children, ensure access to health care, and bring needed commodities into our communities?
 Roads, boats, and planes.
 We all understand the vulnerability that is inherent in Alaska's geographical isolation.
 We are one fire, earthquake, or volcanic eruption away from isolation; continued investment in maintaining and improving our infrastructure is paramount to the future of Alaska's security and economy.